greg7mdp/sparsepp/README.md

 Optionally, a second header file `spp_utils.h` is provided, which implements only the spp::hash_combine() functionality.
 This is useful when we want to specify a hash function for a user-defined class in an header file, without including the full `sparsepp.h` header (this is demonstrated in [example 2](#example-2---providing-a-hash-function-for-a-user-defined-class) below).

+## Warning - iterator invalidation on erase/insert

+1. erasing elements is likely to invalidate iterators (for example when calling `erase()`)

+2. inserting new elements is likely to invalidate iterators (iterator invalidation can also happen with std::unordered_map if rehashing occurs due to the insertion)

 ## Usage

 As shown in the example above, you need to include the header file: `#include <sparsepp.h>`